CannerCMS/canner-firebase-cms/README.md

 Canner CMS for Firebase with SSR supported ([NextJS](https://nextjs.org/docs/#setup)), for blog, ecommerce, mobile apps and even chatbot!
 This project is based on Canner, a open source CMS framework  https://github.com/Canner/canner

+> We have another demo using firestore and deploying with `firebase-tools`, see [canner-firestore-cms](https://github.com/Canner/canner-firestore-cms).

 ## Deployment

 ### Now.sh